helloaaditya/ecommerce/frontend/README.md

 ---

 If you encounter any build errors, check the Vercel deployment logs for details and resolve any missing dependencies or configuration issues.

+# Environment Variables for Production

+To use a custom backend API URL in production, set the environment variable `VITE_API_URL` in your Vercel project settings:

+- Go to your project in the Vercel dashboard.
+- Navigate to Settings > Environment Variables.
+- Add `VITE_API_URL` and set its value to your deployed backend URL (e.g., https://your-backend.onrender.com/api).
+- Redeploy your project after saving changes.

+The frontend will automatically use this value for all API requests in production.